nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/theme/theme-how-to-index/how-to-override-a-default-style.md

     status: ok
 details:
     howto:
-        excerpt: >-
-            Learn how to override a default style.
-Here's an how-to taking as example the override of the "feedback message" styling.
+        excerpt: "Learn how to override a default style.
+Here's an how-to taking as example the override of the \"feedback message\" styling."
         level: Advanced
         tool: Code editor
         topics: 'Theme, Style'